 |Traditional hypothesis test||esci in jamovi command|

-In addition, you’ll find analyses to conduct meta-analysis for 2-group designs (from raw data or Cohen’s d) and for correlational designs, all with the option to analyze categorical moderators.
+In addition, you’ll find analyses to conduct meta-analysis for means, 2-group designs (from raw data or Cohen’s d) , for correlations, proportions, and two-group proportions, all with the option to analyze categorical moderators.

 Your feedback is needed: